scitran/client/Data-organization.md

     scitran.container<TAB>
     scitran.file<TAB>

 One additional type of data container, the **Collection**, is described later on this page.
-There are other objects (Gears, Jobs, and Analyses) that are described in the Computational section.
+Other objects (Gears, Jobs, and Analyses) that are described in the [Computational organization] section.

 ### Notes, tags and attachments